 From western and central Europe.
-To 2 1/2 ft. high and wide, the stems are clothed with dark green leaves divided into seven to ten narrow, leathery leaflets to 8 in. long.
-Clusters of inch-wide flowers are light green with purplish red edges, bloom winter to spring.
+Grows to 2 1/2 ft. high and wide.
+The stems are clothed with dark green leaves divided into seven to ten narrow, leathery leaflets to 8 in. long.
+Clusters of inch-wide flowers are light green with purplish red edges; they bloom winter to spring.

 From Europe.
 Leaves have no obvious stems.
-Elegant plant to 1 ft. tall,1 1/2 ft. wide, blooming Christmas time into spring.
+Elegant plant to 1 ft. tall and 1 1/2 ft. wide, blooming Christmas time into spring.
 Often planted in warm-winter climates but seldom thrives there.
-Plants of H. orientalis are often mislabeled Christmas rose.
+Plants of H. orientalis are often mislabeled as Christmas rose.
 Lustrous dark green leaves are divided into seven to nine lobes with a few large teeth; they seem to rise directly from the soil.
 White, 2-in. flowers appear singly or in groups of two or three on a stout stem about the same height as the foliage clump.
 Blooms turn pinkish with age.

-From Greece, Turkey, the Caucasus.
+From Greece, Turkey, and the Caucasus.
 Leaves have no obvious stems.
-Much like Helleborus niger in growth but more tolerant of warm-winter climates.
+Much like H. niger in growth but more tolerant of warm-winter climates.
 Basal leaves with 5–11 sharply toothed leaflets; branched flowering stems to 1 ft. tall, with leaflike bracts at branching points.
-Blooms in late winter and spring; flowers are 2 to 4 in. wide, in colors including white, pink, purplish, cream, and greenish, often spotted with deep purple.Helleborus x nigercors
+Blooms in late winter and spring; flowers are 2–4 in. wide, in colors including white, pink, purplish, cream, and greenish, often spotted with deep purple.Helleborus x hybridus

-Hybrid of complex parentage, with foliage like that of Helleborus niger.
-Grows 1 ft. tall, 1 1/2–2 ft. wide,with red buds opening into ivory white flowers that take on rose and chartreuse tones as they age.
+Hybrid of complex parentage, with foliage like that of H. niger.
+Grows to 1 ft. high and 1 1/2–2 ft. wide; red buds open into ivory white flowers that take on rose and chartreuse tones as they age.
+Regular water.